 The Music Room by Namita Devidayal

-My journey with biographies seems to go on, and this time it actually happened un-knowingly.
-I got this book as gift and when I opened its poly wrapping, I had no clue on what this book is all about, though the title and the comment by Pandit Ravi Shankar on the cover obviously said that the book was about music and that too classical music.
-The back flap has a 3 line biography of the author and front flap introduction was written in a way that it was difficult to make out if the book was a fiction or non-fiction.
-Anyway I started reading it and it was a delight to read.
+My journey with biographies seems to go on.
+This time it actually happened unknowingly.
+I got this book The Music Room as a gift.
+And when I opened its poly wrapping, I had no clue on what this book is all about.
+Though the title and the comment by Pandit Ravi Shankar on the cover obviously said that the book was about music.
+And that too classical music.
+The back flap has a 3 line biography of the author.
+And front flap introduction was written in a way that it was difficult to make out if the book was a fiction or non-fiction.
+Anyway, I started reading it and it was a delight to read.

-The book seems like a tribute by the author to her teacher who probably remained relatively unknown and probably deserved more than the share of fame that she received.
-As a reader, I got to know a lot about the musical legacies of India in general and Jaipur gharana in particular.
-I guess, I can recommend this book to anyone who appreciates Indian music.
+The book The Music Room seems like a tribute by the author to her teacher.
+Who probably remained relatively unknown and probably deserved more than the share of fame that she received.
+As a reader, I got to know a lot about the musical legacies of India in general.
+And Jaipur Gharana in particular.
+I guess I can recommend this book to anyone who appreciates Indian music.
 And if anyone knows of any other such interesting books, please do share the details with me.

 Thanks, Valli for gifting me The Music Room book.

 Buy this book – The Music Room by Namita Devidayal at Amazon India.

 - Cracking the Code by Ayushmann Khurana, Tahira Kashyap

 - United Breaks Guitar by Dave Carrol